River Effra: Post-industrial revolution

-As the drainage basin urbanised, most visible headwaters were incorporated into surface water local solutions or the combined sewer Effra successors.
-Some remained open and marked on Ordnance Survey maps until the later 19th century.
-A local moderately foul flow can be seen through a drainage grate in the crypt of St. Luke's Church, West Norwood.
+As the area was increasingly urbanised, the remaining parts of the Effra's upper course were incorporated into the surface water drainage system, although some parts remained open and marked on Ordnance Survey maps until the later 19th century.
+The main course of the Effra remained as a sewer and culverts beneath Brixton Road, south London, and seen through a drainage grate in the crypts under St. Luke's Church, West Norwood, south London.

 Course

-The river was fed by all water falling on the inside and north of the very broad Norwood Ridge.
-Much of this coalesced south-east of Brixton, the remainder at the border of Camberwell and Peckham to flow to an ambiguous distributary in Southwark (see final paragraph below).

-The main branch rose near Harold Road in Upper Norwood Recreation Ground, and flowed through West Norwood.
-Where Norwood High Street merges at the fountain with the A215 to form Norwood Road, it was joined by a brook from Knights Hill ward.
+The river was fed by several tributaries which met above Brixton.
+The main branch of the Effra rises near Harold Road in Upper Norwood Recreation Ground, and flows through West Norwood.
+Where Norwood High Street merges at the fountain with the A215 to form Norwood Road, it was joined by a small tributary from Knights Hill ward.

 A second branch rose south of Gipsy Hill and ran into West Dulwich via Croxted Road, after flowing from near the Westow House inn, Westow Hill.
-Beyond the Paxton pub opposite the end of Gipsy Hill the Effra Branch sewer drains Hamilton Road, forms the back garden line of Croxted Road and joins the other tributary at the South Circular Road, where it now forms the sewers of Croxted Road, Dulwich Road, Dalberg Road, Effra Road, Electric Lane, and Brixton Road.
+Beyond the Paxton pub opposite the end of Gipsy Hill its culvert captures water from Hamilton Road, forms the back garden line of Croxted Road and joins the other tributary at the South Circular Road, where it now forms the sewers of Croxted Road, Dulwich Road, Dalberg Road, Effra Road, Electric Lane, and Brixton Road.

 East along the watershed, springs rose in Dulwich Wood, flowing through Belair Park and beneath North Dulwich to Herne Hill.
 Still further to the east a tributary called the Ambrook rose from springs in Sydenham Hill Wood and Peckarmans Wood, flowing to Herne Hill through present-day Dulwich Park, where its heavily landscaped channel is visible.
 The longest and easternmost tributary ran from Eliot Bank and Horniman Park in Forest Hill down to Herne Hill.

 Rocque's map of 1746 called these confluences around Herne Hill railway station "Island Green".
-These tributaries are no longer visible above ground: save for the Ambrook, which still flows seasonally in Sydenham Hill Wood.
+Most of these tributaries are no longer visible above ground: an exception is the Ambrook, which still flows seasonally in Sydenham Hill Wood.

-The Effra flowed generally NNW until it reached its splayed lower channels (distributaries), north of Brixton.
-At this point a key one turned northeast and then east, running through the grounds of Bermondsey Priory.
-Others fed Lambeth and possibly Walworth Marshes, and may have joined the Earl's Sluice, which entered the Thames at Deptford Wharf.
+The Effra flowed generally NNW until it reached its lower course, north of Brixton.
+At this point it turned northeast and then east, running through the grounds of Bermondsey Priory.
+It fed Lambeth and possibly Walworth Marshes, and may have joined the Earl's Sluice, which entered the Thames at Deptford Wharf.
 After diversion in the 13th century, it ran directly west from Kennington to join the Thames at Vauxhall.